Hello, I’m Chloe Archard.

 I’m a nutrition and health coach, author, blogger, teacher and mum.
 I studied at Oxford University from 1999-2003 and have an MSc in Molecular and Cellular Biochemistry.
 During my degree I became fascinated in the workings of the human body at a cellular level – how what we eat effects the genes and proteins in our body, how the immune system works and how cancer develops.

 I’ve always had a passion for nutrition science, I’ve been writing about nutrition and health for several years.
-I qualified as a Nutritional Therapist in 2017 and as a Health and Life Coach in 2021.
-I now combine these two modalities to provide my clients with nutrition and health coaching.
+I qualified as a Nutritional Therapist in 2017 and as a Health and Life Coach, and AIP (Autoimmune Protocol) Certified Coach in 2021.
+I now combine these modalities to provide my clients with nutrition and health coaching.

 I currently live near Tunbridge Wells with my husband, 3 beautiful children and a gorgeous whippet called Millie!
 When I’m not working I love reading, Pilates, cooking, making herbal medicine and going for long foraging walks with my family and my dog.